NCI900-Training-Organisation/Onboarding-ARE/docs/source/start.rst

 * Common Issues

     - **Bad request**: This error is often caused by issues with cookies or cache.
-To resolve it, open another tab and log in again, or try using incognito mode.
+To resolve it, close the current tab, open another one and log in again, or try using incognito mode.

     - **Not a Member of vp91**: If you only have been granted access to vp91, you need to wait for 20 minutes or so until your access is updated in the system.
 ``